SamipPoudel58/nodejs-ts-google-oauth/blog.md

-You will be redirected to scopes page, click on `Add or Remove Scopes` and check the first two(ie. userinfo.email & userinfo.profile)
+You will be redirected to scopes page, click on `Add or Remove Scopes` and check the first two(ie. userinfo.email & userinfo.profile) scope means what data do we want to access fromt he user's google account.
+Here we want just the email and profile, if you need more or less data check the boxes accordingly.

 We are done here, now save and continue. check all the details in the summary, if they are as you've entered them, then click on `back to dashboard`